Eduardo Kobra: Legacy

 In 2016 Kobra painted the then largest mural titled Ethnic Groups which celebrated the 2016 Olympic games.
 Then in 2017 he surpassed his own record when he painted a street mural that was 5,742 square meters.

-Kobra has worked for a number of large organizations and public figures such as Playcenter, Beto Carrero World, Coca-Cola, Nestlé, Chevrolet, Ford, Roché, Johnie Walker, Londice Cacau show and Carmim.
+Kobra has worked for a number of large organizations including Playcenter, Beto Carrero World, Coca-Cola, Nestlé, Chevrolet, Ford, and Johnnie Walker.

 Work

 The following table lists Kobra's major works.